-- Pulverize the colors and mixtures in a grinder or something alike to make sure they are very fine and powdery.
-I used very fine Mica, so I did not do this.
+- Pulverize the colors and mixtures in a grinder or something that can make them very fine and powdery.
+I used very fine Mica, so I skipped this step.

 - Add beeswax pearls (or grated beeswax), carnauba wax, Stevia (optional) and Lanolin.
 Stir and heat until fully melted (or until it reaches170°F).

 - Remove from heat.
 Stir.
-When the mixture is not very hot, add a few drops of Grapefruit seed extract and desired essential oils for scent.
+When the mixture cools down a little, add a few drops of Grapefruit seed extract and desired essential oils for scent.
 I used 3-4 drops of Rosemary essential oil, 8 drops of Vanilla essential oil, 10 drops of Lavender essential oil.
 Adding 1-2 drops of Cinnamon essential oil may help plump your lips.
-Some people may be sensitive to Cinnamon essential oil so use precautions.
-If you add the essential oils to a very hot mixture the oil scents fade away.
+Some people may be sensitive to Cinnamon essential oil so please take precautions.

 - Fill empty lipstick or lip balm containers with the mixture.
 Let cool.